 There is long-standing advice warning visitors to forgo drinks with ice in Mexico.
 This is out of an abundance of caution from fear that the ice is made with tap water.
 But this Mexico travel tip to avoid ice tends to be outdated.
-Today, ice served in Mexico’s restaurants and bars is nearly always made from purified water and is safe for consumption.
+In 2024, ice served in Mexico’s restaurants and bars is nearly always made from purified water and is safe for consumption.

 Even street vendors selling horchatas and aguas frescas typically make their beverages with purified ice.
 You can easily tell because of the ice’s manufactured, often tubular, shape.
 If ever in doubt and want to be extra safe, you can always forgo ice.
 But doing so is likely unnecessary.

 Visitors to Mexico generally should not be afraid of drinks with ice.
 So have that frozen margarita and enjoy it!

 3) Discover Local and Regional Mexican Cuisine!